lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     let us indicate to LAMMPS the most basic information about the simulation, such as:

-    - the conditions at the boundaries of the box (periodic, non-periodic, ...)
+    - the conditions at the boundaries of the box (periodic, non-periodic, ...),
     - the type of atoms (uncharged single dots, spheres with angular velocities, ...).

-    Enter the following lines in *my-first-input/input.lammps*:
+    Enter the following lines in *input.lammps*:

 ..  code-block:: lammps